pleumann/pasta80/README.md

 To generate binaries for the ZX Spectrum 48K and ZX Spectrum Next target, use the `--zx` and `--zxn` parameters, respectively.

 ```
 $ pl0 --zx hello.pas          # Compiles for ZX Spectrum 48K
 $ pl0 --zxn hello.pas         # Compiles for ZX Spectrum Next
 ```

 The main difference (currently) is that the ZX Spectrum Next target supports file IO, while the ZX Spectrum 48K target does not.
-The other routines are the same and often ROM-based.
+The other routines are mostly the same.
+Screen output is handled via `rst $10` in the ROM.

 There is a folder containing `examples` and a folder containing `tests` for the compiler.
 The main test suite `all.pas` needs to be compiled with `--opt` because of its size.
-Otherwise it won't fit into 64K.
+Otherwise it won't fit into 64K (neither of the Spectrum targets can currently handle it due to its size).
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.

 ## Minimalistic IDE

-As a little gimmick the compiler can be started like this
+As a fun little gimmick the compiler can be started like this

 ```
 $ pl0 --ide
 ```

 to run it in an interactive mode that has an interface reminiscient of Turbo Pascal 3.0.

-When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system (on MacOS you might want to install the real `nano` via a package manager because Apple preloads `pico` but calls it `nano`).
+When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system (on MacOS you might want to install the real `nano` via a package manager because Apple sells yu the much more limited `pico` editor as `nano`).
 You can also run it in a shell within Visual Studio Code, in which case it would automatically use VSC's editor (via the `code` command, which, on a Mac, you might [have to make available from VCS's settings](https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code)).
 In both cases `tnylpo` is expected to be available for running CP/M programs.
 Press \<R\> to run a program in line mode and \<Shift-R\> to run it in full-screen mode.